jbandrews-wooga/jbandrews-wooga/README.md

-- 👋 Hi, I’m JB! @jbandrews-wooga
+👋 Hi, I’m JB! @jbandrews-wooga
 Wooga Corp IT, System Admin

-- 👀 I’m interested in enhancing our toolkit at Wooga IT, interacting with/participating in Wooga github activity
+👀 I’m interested in
+improving our toolkit at Wooga IT, interacting with/participating in Wooga github activity